Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations/managing_organization_settings/changing_org_name_deleting_org.md

 Type a different name to use for the organization, and then click **Save** to save changes, or **Reset** to revert changes.

+## Apply an organization logo

+To apply your organization's logo to the Amplify Platform navigation

+1. Select your organization's logo.
+The logo will be displayed at a maximum height of 45 pixels, and the logo file must be less than 100KB.
+    1. Click **Choose File**.
+    2. Select the logo file to upload.
+Once the logo file is selected, the *Branding Preview* will update to display the selected logo.
+    3. To remove the selected icon file, click **Remove**.
+2. Click **Save**.

 ## Export organization data

 Organization data added by the user can be exported.